It’s time to learn what separates those who successfully lose weight (and keep it off) with those who don’t.

 Unhealthy people get dieting wrong from the start, and this is what dooms them.

-Temporary changes to one’s eating results in temporary changes to one’s weight and physique.
+Temporary changes to one’s eating results in temporary results to one’s weight and physique.

 Like an addict chasing the next high, somebody consistently has to chase the next diet because their normal eating is the problem in the first place!